theninthsky/client-side-rendering/README.md

 <br>
 https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics

-_Note that Googlebot sometimes fails to render pages (this happens in less than 1% of cases), but it is expected to only improve over time._
+_Note that Googlebot sometimes fails to render pages (this happens in about 1% of all cases as far as I've seen), but it is expected to only improve over time._

 ### Prerendering